gravitational/teleport/rfd/0073-idp-initiated-login.md

 ## Details

-Add a new configurable field to SAML connectors called `idp_initiated` which defaults to false.
+Add a new configurable field to SAML connectors called `allow_idp_initiated` which defaults to false.
 If set to true, Teleport will accept the SAML assertion sent by the IdP even if it is not requested by Teleport.
 This allows you to configure the SAML callback in an IdP provider as usual and log in to Teleport directly from the IdP dashboard.

 ```
 kind: saml
 version: v2
 metadata:
   name: new_saml_connector
 spec:
   display: MyIdP
-+ idp_initiated: true
++ allow_idp_initiated: true
   # other fields
 ```

 ### Security Considerations